-As the disparity between available organs for transplantation and the number of potential recipients increases, the waiting list grows rapidly.
-In fact, only one third of patients on the waiting list will be able to receive a deceased-donor liver transplant.
+With the typical wait for a liver transplant ranging from one-and-a half to two years, only one third of those on the waiting list will be able to receive a deceased-donor liver transplant.
 Living-donor liver transplantation provides a way for patients to overcome the limitations of the waiting list, with improved outcomes compared with deceased-donor liver transplants.

-Patients who receive a living-donor liver transplant do not take priority over or skip ahead of other patients on the waiting list, but rather, are able to get out of line because they have identified a suitable living donor, such as a family member or friend.
-This surgery is made possible by the liver’s unique ability to regenerate, or regrow, in just about eight to 10 weeks.
+This surgery is made possible by the liver’s unique ability to regenerate, or regrow, in about eight to 10 weeks.
 While recovery time may vary, most donors are back to baseline health within three months after surgery.

-Living-donor liver transplantation provides consistent benefit to patients and physicians.
-Advantages include:
+Living-donor liver transplantation provides consistent benefits to patients on the liver transplant waiting list.